----------------------------selected video art------------------------------

 “Forensics E (bad boys)” is part of an ongoing discussion about masculinity, movement, orientation, and labor.
 Here is a summary of this conversation:

 As a response to McCarthy (whether intentional or otherwise), Franko B reclaims Pollock’s vertical orientation.
-Unlike Pollock, he paints with his own blood, which leaks out of his open veins as he walks slowly, naked, down a white runway (
+Unlike Pollock, he paints with his own blood, which leaks out of his open veins as he walks slowly, naked, down a white runway (I Miss You!
+(2003/2007)).

 As a response to Pollock and other abstract expressionists, Klein denies any association with the labor of action painting on the grounds that he is “completely detached from all physical work during the time of creation.”